ksu-is/Public-school-safety/projectroadmap.md

 7.
 8. Create a powerpoint for the project.
 9. Rerun the code, and check for errors in the project.
-10. Sumbit the final project.
+10. Submit the final project.